-We went in hunt of some interesting facts about one of Ireland's most popular counties, County Clare.
+We went on a hunt for some interesting facts about one of Ireland's most popular counties, County Clare.

-1. County Clare's name comes from the Irish word “Clár.”
+County Clare's name comes from the Irish word “Clár”

 “Clár.”
 Translates to “board” or “plank.”
-According to lore, a board was placed across the river Fergus outside Ennis, as a bridge, at a place which was to become known as Clare.
+According to lore, a board was placed across the river Fergus outside Ennis, as a bridge, at a place that was to become known as Clare.

-2. A lot of the land in County Clare is underlain by limestone.
+A lot of the land in County Clare is underlain by limestone

-3. The county colors are blue and saffron yellow.
+The county colors are blue and saffron yellow

 These are the colors believed to have been carried by one of Clare’s most famous heroes, Brian Boru, as he went forth into the Battle of Clontarf in 1014.

-4. The inventor of the submarine was from County Clare.
+The inventor of the submarine was from County Clare